 - Touching your face,

 - Blowing your nose,

 - Sneezing,

 - Coughing,

 - Before eating and handling food,

+- If changing rooms,

 - And of course after using the toilet!

 - Hand sanitizer will available but soap and water and washing for no less than 20 seconds will be part of the school routine.